-- Under a waiver granted on December 30, 1998, by the State of New Jersey Department of Environmental Protection, our system does not have to monitor for synthetic organic chemicals/pesticides because several years of testing have indicated that these substances do not occur in our source water.
+- 1 Under a waiver granted on December 30, 1998, by the State of New Jersey Department of Environmental Protection, our system does not have to monitor for synthetic organic chemicals/pesticides because several years of testing have indicated that these substances do not occur in our source water.
 The SDWA regulations allow monitoring waivers to reduce or eliminate the monitoring requirements for asbestos, volatile organic chemicals, and synthetic organic chemicals.
-Our system received monitoring waivers for synthetic organic chemicals and asbestos.

-- 2 Monthly average.

-- Running quarterly average.

-- 4 Measurement at OTP location.

-- 5 Measurement at Administration Building.

-- 6 Total Organic Carbon (TOC) has no health effect.
+Our system received monitoring waivers for synthetic organic chemicals and asbestos. - Monthly average. - 3 Running quarterly average. - Measurement at OTP location. - 5 Measurement at Administration Building. - 6 Total Organic Carbon (TOC) has no health effect.
 The disinfectant can combine with TOC to form disinfection by-products.
-Disinfection is necessary to ensure that water does not have unacceptable levels of pathogens.

-- By-products of disinfection include trihalomethanes (THM) and haloacetic acids (HAA), which are reported elsewhere in this report. - 7 Turbidity is a measure of the cloudiness of the water.
+Disinfection is necessary to ensure that water does not have unacceptable levels - of pathogens.
+By-products of disinfection include trihalomethanes (THM) and haloacetic acids (HAA), which are reported elsewhere in this report. - 7 Turbidity is a measure of the cloudiness of the water.
 It is monitored because it is a good indicator of the effectiveness of the filtration system.
-The turbidity rule requires that 95% or more of the monthly samples must be less than or equal to 0.3 NTU (and no sample may exceed 1 NTU). - 8 Well water is blended with NJDWSC water, which severely dilutes the hardness of the water that customers receive, and each well is treated with a sequestering agent to lower the effects of calcium hardness. - 9 Water systems were required by the U.S. EPA to conduct evaluations of their distribution systems.
+The turbidity rule requires that 95% or more of the monthly samples must be less than or equal to 0.3 NTU (and no sample may exceed 1 NTU). - 8 Water systems were required by the U.S. EPA to conduct evaluations of their distribution systems.
 This is known as an Initial Distribution System Evaluation (IDSE) and is intended to identify locations in the distribution systems that have elevated disinfection by-product concentrations.
-Disinfection by-products (e.g., HAAs and TTHMs) result from continuous disinfection of drinking water and form when disinfectants combine with

-- organic matter that naturally occurs in the source water. - organic matter that naturally occurs in the source water.

-The 1996 Safe Drinking Water Act (SDWA) amendments require that once every five years the EPA issues a new list of no more than 30 unregulated contaminants to be monitored by public water systems (PWSs).
+Disinfection by-products (e.g., HAAs and TTHMs) result from continuous disinfection of drinking water and form when disinfectants combine with organic matter that naturally occurs in the source water. - 9 The 1996 Safe Drinking Water Act (SDWA) amendments require that once every five years the EPA issues a new list of no more than 30 unregulated contaminants to be monitored by public water systems (PWSs).

 The first Unregulated Contaminant Monitoring Rule (UCMR 1) was published on September 17, 1999, the second (UCMR 2) was published on January 4, 2007 and the third (UCMR 3) was published on May 2, 2012.
 This monitoring provides a basis for future regulatory actions to protect public health.
 At present, no health standards (for example, MCLs) have been established for UCs.
 However, we are required to publish the analytical results of our UC monitoring in our annual water quality report.
 If you would like more information on EPA's Unregulated Contaminants Monitoring Rule, please call the Safe Drinking Water Hotline at (800) 426-4791.